 The Next 12 Months - Basic Training

-Once the puppies have completed our 12 week puppy program they will go to live in the loving home of one of our puppy raisers, who are all carefully selected volunteers who meet our strict requirements for housing and caring for dogs.
-Our detailed screening process ensures the best fit for both the puppy raiser and puppies.
+Once the puppies complete our 12-week puppy program, they’ll go on to live in the loving home of one of our puppy raisers, carefully selected volunteers who meet our strict requirements for housing and caring for dogs.
+Our detailed screening process is designed to ensure the best fit for both the puppy raiser and puppies.

-Advanced training involves combining some of the behaviors the puppy has already learned into more advanced levels, along with a lot of repetition of the skills most needed to be performed in service of a veteran.
+Advanced training involves combining some of the behaviors the puppy has already learned into more advanced levels with a lot of repetition of the skills most needed in service of a veteran.
 In essence, this is a daily dress rehearsal, as if they are already living with their veteran, so that we can identify any weaknesses and adjust the dog’s training accordingly.

 At the end of the advanced training the dogs are evaluated and the best are recommended for graduation to become service dogs.